rejyoung/romanize-string/README.md

 - [**pinyin-pro**](https://www.npmjs.com/package/pinyin-pro) – used for Mandarin transliteration from Simplified and Traditional Hanzi.
 - [**cantonese-romanisation**](https://www.npmjs.com/package/cantonese-romanisation) – provides base mappings for Cantonese transliteration.
 - [**oktjs**](https://www.npmjs.com/package/oktjs) – used to tokenize and normalize Korean input before transliteration.
-- [**@romanize/korean**](https://www.npmjs.com/package/@romanize/korean) – used for Hangul transliteration.
 - [**tnthai**](https://www.npmjs.com/package/tnthai) – used to segment Thai script into individual words before submitting them to the transliteration pipeline.
 - [**pythainlp**](https://github.com/PyThaiNLP/pythainlp) – external Python library used for Thai transliteration. **Note:** This is not a direct JavaScript dependency.
 It must be installed manually (alongside Python 3) in the runtime environment for `romanizeThai` to function.

 This project includes modified and vendored code from the following libraries:

 - [**cyrillic-to-translit-js**](https://www.npmjs.com/package/cyrillic-to-translit-js) by Aleksandr Filatov = MIT Licensed.
 Logic adapted and restructured to support additional Cyrillic languages.
 Not used as a dependency; see Technical Notes.
-- [`@romanize/korean`](https://www.npmjs.com/package/@romanize/korean) by Kenneth Tang – MIT Licensed.
+- [**@romanize/korean**](https://www.npmjs.com/package/@romanize/korean) by Kenneth Tang – MIT Licensed.
+Used for Hangul transliteration.
 Vendored and modified for structural compatibility.
 See `src/vendor/romanize/korean/LICENSE`.

 ## Technical Notes

 As of the time of this writing, the [cyrillic-to-translit-js](https://github.com/greybax/cyrillic-to-translit-js) library only has presets for Russian, Mongolian, and Ukrainian.
 In order to expand upon the coverage it offered, its original code was integrated into this project with significant modifications.
 The support for reverse transliteration (Latin -> Cyrillic) was dropped, and new LLM-generated character maps were added for Belarusian, Bulgarian, Kazakh, Kyrgyz, Macedonian, Serbian, and Tajik.

 Persian and Urdu posed a particular challenge, as the omission of short vowels in their written scripts makes straightforward character-mapping approaches insufficient for producing usable transliterations.
-This is likely why there are currently no transliteration libraries that support these languages.
-The admittedly imperfect approach taken in this library involves standardizing the Arabic script and then running it through the arabic-transliterate library.
+This likely explains why no transliteration libraries that support these languages.
+The imperfect approach taken in this library involves standardizing the Arabic script and then running it through the arabic-transliterate library.
 This standardization is done in three steps:

 1. Common Persian and Urdu words are replaced with approximate LLM-generated phonetic forms (still in Arabic script), using lookup maps built from the Center for Language Engineering’s word frequency data for Persian and Urdu.